fmmfonseca/completely/README.md

 *Completely* is a Java autocomplete library.

 Autocomplete involves predicting a word or phrase that the user may type based on a partial query.
-The goal is to provide instant feeback and avoid unecessary typing as the user formulates queries.
-Performance is a key issue since each keystroke from the user could invoke a query, and each query should be answered within few milliseconds. *Completely* relies on text preprocessing to create an in-memory index data structure for efficiently answering searches.
+The goal is to provide instant feedback and avoid unnecessary typing as the user formulates queries.
+Performance is a key issue since each keystroke from the user could invoke a query, and each query should be answered within a few milliseconds.
+What's more, because users often make spelling mistakes while typing, autocomplete should tolerate errors and differences in representation.

+Needless to say, a standard sequential search is bound to be ineffective for anything other than small data sets.
+By contrast, *Completely* relies on text preprocessing to create an in-memory index for efficiently answering searches in large data sets.
+All in all, there are three fundamental components at play:

+* [Analyzer](https://github.com/fmmfonseca/completely/tree/master/core/src/main/java/completely/text/analyze) function to filter, tokenize or transform text;
+* [Index](https://github.com/fmmfonseca/completely/tree/master/core/src/main/java/completely/text/index) data structure for storing the mapping of text to the corresponding sources;
+* [Automaton](https://github.com/fmmfonseca/completely/tree/master/core/src/main/java/completely/text/match) engine for text matching;

+Together these can used to tackle a variety of use cases, wherein the choice of components or combination thereof depends solely on the application at hand.

 # Build from source